-It is estimated that 1,532 women will be diagnosed with ovarian cancer this year and whilst it is the 10thmost common cancer type for Australian women, with survival beyond five years after diagnosis at only 46%, it’s a disease that constantly requires improved education of the public.
-Specifically to ensure we as women understand the early signs and symptoms, in order to ensure an earlier diagnosis, and therefore better survival outcomes.
+Ovarian cancer is the 10th most common cancer type for Australian women, with survival beyond five years after diagnosis at only 46%, it’s a disease that constantly requires improved education of the public.
+Specifically, to ensure we as women understand the early signs and symptoms, in order to ensure an earlier diagnosis and therefore better survival outcomes.

 MYTH: The symptoms are so subtle, by the time you notice them, it’ll be too late

-While it’s true that symptoms of ovarian cancer can feel like other sensations, such as bloating or general discomfort, certain changes in your body are a flag you should speak to your doctor.
+The symptoms of ovarian cancer can feel like other sensations, such as bloating or general discomfort, says Dr Goh.

 MYTH: Your pap-smear will catch ovarian cancer

-One of the biggest misconceptions is that a pap smear screens for ovarian cancer, however it’s important to know that a pap smear only screens for cervical related cancer, and unfortunately at time of writing, there is no comparable test for ovarian cancer.
+One of the biggest misconceptions is that a pap smear screens for ovarian cancer, however, Dr Goh points out that a pap smear only screens for cervical-related cancer, and at the moment in Australia there is no comparable test for ovarian cancer.

 With these limitations, it’s incredibly important to speak with your doctor about any consistent physical discomfort or changes you are noticing.
-If something feels new or wrong, listen to your body and speak to your health professional.
+Dr Goh says to listen to your body and speak to your health professional if something feels new or wrong.

-Following a discussion around your symptoms, family history and other risk factors, your doctor might start by doing a pelvic exam, and may order a blood test and ultrasound to look for suspicious growths.
-Your doctor may also consult a gynaecological oncologist to take a closer look at the findings to keep you well monitored.
+Following a discussion around your symptoms, family history and other risk factors, your doctor might start by doing a pelvic exam and may order a blood test (including tumour markers) and ultrasound to look for suspicious growths.
+Your doctor may also consult a Gynaecological Oncologist to take a closer look at the findings to keep you well monitored.